ministryofjustice/calculate-journey-variable-payments/README.md

 ```
 To automatically update project dependencies, run:

-_Note: this should be used with caution, there may be genuine reasons certain dependencies are at a particular versions._
+_Note: This should be used with caution, there may be genuine reasons certain dependencies are at a particular versions._

 ```bash
 $ ./gradlew useLatestVersions